The University of Texas at Dallas

 Meet Our Directors

-Kathryn Evans, Executive Director
+Kathryn Evans, Co-Founder, Executive Director Emeritus

 A singer, conductor, director, producer, and academic researcher of many diverse talents, Dr. Kathryn Evans has performed and directed music composed from 1200 to contemporary times using a variety of settings and styles.
 Dr. Evans was the Associate Dean for the Arts in the School of Arts and Humanities from 1999 to 2010 (now the Bass School of Arts, Humanities, and Technology).
 An accomplished recitalist and chamber musician, Dr. Evans has completed tours of music for voice and guitar with fellow faculty member Dr. Enric Madriguera in Austria, Switzerland, the Czech Republic, Mexico, Spain and Latin America.
 She co-produced and performed in a series of “composer concerts” with Robert X. Rodriguez, featuring the music of Mozart, Monteverdi, Brahms and Satie.
 She is the co-founder and Executive Director of the Annual Texas Guitar Competition and Festival.
 The festival recently celebrated their 22nd anniversary with a series of concerts and competitions for both youth and adults in 2024.
 Dr. Evans released her 2003 CD, Voz y Guitarra, with guitarist Enric Madriguera, featuring previously unrecorded works of composers John Duarte and Ernesto Cordero.
 She completed a concert tour to Ecuador in 2007, including appearances on national radio and television program.
 Dr. Evans is currently the head of the Vocal division of the School of Arts and Humanities at The University of Texas at Dallas, where she teaches vocal instruction, and a variety of music history courses, as well as interdisciplinary arts education courses.
 She currently leads three research projects: Self-Care Management Patients with Head and Neck Cancer, An Online course (in conjunction with UT Southwestern); Arts-Based Learning for Business (ABLB) and Curriculum Development in the Arts, Sciences and Humanities (CDASH).
 Dr Evans was the Co-Director of the Art Science Lab in AHT from 2022 to 2024.